v1k45/fanmo/readme.md

 ### Frontend

 For frontend code, see the `frontend` directory.
-It is a Vue.js project:
+It is a Vue.js project which uses Nuxt.js as framework:

-- `frontend/components/fm` contains all components made for the custom design system.
+- `frontend/components/fm` contains all low level components made for the custom design system.
 - `frontend/components` for all other components.
 - `frontend/pages` for the routes.
 - `frontend/store` for the Vuex store.